 - Restart the SQL Server service for the changes to take effect.

-This performance improvement tip will alleviate network performance issues by adding more data to each packet that moves across the connection.
-If you are looking to improve the advantage provided by 2-12x, we recommend taking a look at our endpoint-based acceleration software.
-Much like the packet size increase process above, the solution will improve query and application performance.
-However, it does not require a server restart to begin testing.
+These network improvement tips will alleviate network performance issues by adding more data to each packet that moves across your connections.
+If you are looking to improve the advantage provided by an additional 2-12x, we recommend taking a look at our endpoint-based acceleration software, NitroAccelerator.
+Much like the packet size increase advice above, the solution will improve query and application performance.
+It is free to use for 14 days and does not require a server restart to begin testing.

-“Nitrosphere’s solution is simple, but highly effective.” – Gluesoft
+“Nitrosphere’s software solution is simple, but highly effective.” – Gluesoft